-Technology has brought great comfort to our life, like feeding our pets, tracing our pets.
+Technology has brought great comfort to our life, like feeding our pets using pet automatic feeder, and tracing our pets.
 Similarly, using Microchip is highly recommended to prevent your dog from losing if they go missing.
 Firstly, have your dog micro-chipped in your local animal shelter, and then enroll the ID number, plus your contact information with a pet-recovery database.
 If your dog already has a microchip, never forget to register it or re-register it if it gets expired after five years.

 2. Leash up your dog

 Dogs love walking outside with their owners.
 But do remember to keep your dog leashed when walking them because even the most well-behaved dogs may get startled or decide to chase something unexpectedly.
 Besides, always consider taking the same route, and dogs will get familiar with the road and remember it.
 If dogs go missing, they will automatically head back home out of their walking habit.